-Defining the Harness Wiring Diagram in Altium Designer
+Defining the Wiring Diagram

-Creating a New Harness Wiring Diagram Document
+Setting Up a Harness Wiring Diagram Document

 The individual wired connections within the harness are specified in the Harness Wiring Diagram (.WirDoc).
-Add this document to the Harness project from the Projects panel by right-clicking on the project entry and then selecting Add New to Project » Harness Wiring Diagram from the context menu (or use the File » New » Harness Wiring Diagram command from the main menus).
+Add this document to the harness project from the Projects panel by right-clicking on the project entry and then selecting Add New to Project » Harness Wiring Diagram from the context menu (or use the File » New » Harness Wiring Diagram command from the main menus).

 Options of a wiring diagram document can be configured in the Properties panel in its Document Options mode, which is accessed when no object is selected in the document's design space.
 The main settings are: